Rubin Colwill: International career

 Colwill made his debut for the Wales national under-17 football team in a 2–2 draw against Belarus on 10 October 2018.
 He was selected for the Wales under-21 squad for a friendly match against Republic of Ireland on 25 March 2021 and made his debut for the side as a substitute during a 2–1 defeat.

 On 30 May 2021, despite having never made an appearance for the senior Wales team, Colwill was selected by Rob Page for Wales' Euro 2020 squad.
 He made his senior national team debut on 2 June 2021 in a friendly against France, replacing Joe Morrell in the 83rd minute.
 Colwill scored his first international goal for Wales on 29 March 2022 in a 1–1 friendly match draw against Czech Republic.

 In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.
 He came on as last substitute for injured Joe Allen, in the 81st minute of the third group game against England.

 On 8 September 2023 Rubin Colwill played for Wales Under-21 alongside his brother Joel in the 4–0 friendly win against Liechtenstein.

 Personal life

-Rubin Colwill is the older brother of Wales international footballer Joel Colwill.
+Rubin Colwill is the older brother of Wales international footballer and Cardiff City teammate Joel Colwill.

 Colwill married long-time girlfriend Angharad Samuel in May 2025.